A Damn Am 2019 Primer

-STAKESThe top 10 skaters from each Damn Am automatically qualify for Tampa Am Saturday Qualifier, meaning they will already be in the field of the top 90 skaters at Tampa Am.
+STAKESThe top 12 skaters from each Damn Am automatically qualify into the Tampa Am Saturday Qualifier, meaning they will already be in the top 100 skaters at Tampa Am.
 The winner of each Damn Am receives $500 towards travel to Tampa Am and a Straight Shot to the Semi-Finals, meaning they will be among the top 30 skaters at Tampa Am.
-(Skaters who have not placed in the top 10 at a Damn Am are not guaranteed a spot in Tampa Am, but those that do get accepted to skate will be slotted in Friday’s Open Qualifier, meaning they will be going up against as many as 150 skaters all trying to make the 10 cut into the Saturday Qualifier).
+(Skaters who have not placed in the top 12 at a Damn Am are not guaranteed a spot in Tampa Am, but those that do get accepted to skate will be slotted in Friday’s Open Qualifier, meaning they will be going up against as many as 150 skaters all trying to make the 10 cut into the Saturday Qualifier).

 DAMN AM OF THE YEARSkaters are free to enter as many Damn Am stops as they want, with a skater’s best two finishes counting towards their Damn Am of the Year status.
-The Damn Am NYC stop is the Damn Am Final and a win there beats a win at any of the other 2018 stops.
-So if a skater gets their second win of the year in NYC they will be Damn Am of the Year.
-The Damn Am of the Year gets a Straight Shot to the 2018 Tampa Am Finals.
+The Damn Am NYC stop is the Damn Am Final and takes precedence over other stops, meaning that a skater who wins two stops, one of which is NYC, will beat out any other skaters with two wins.
+The Damn Am of the Year gets $1,000 and a Straight Shot to the 2019 Tampa Am Semi-Finals.